 Located just off the east end of Koh Mak, Koh Kradat is best known for its miniature deer population.
 The deer, originally a gift from King Rama V in the late 1800’s (I think!), have become so domesticated one can feed them by hand.

-There are a couple of very nice beaches on Koh Kradat, in particular one along the mid-part of the east side of the island, and the island can be easily reached by kayak or long-tail boat/motor boat.
+There are a couple of very nice beaches on Koh Kradat, in particular along the east side, and the island can be easily reached by kayak or long-tail boat.

 Koh Kradat is privately owned, and they will collect a landing or entry fee.
-But included in the fee is a short tractor ride across the island, intended for spotting deer, that also stops at the above mentioned beach.
+But included in the fee is a short tractor ride across the island, intended for spotting deer.

 If you are visiting Koh Mak with small children, Koh Kradat will be an easy, fun, and memorable day-trip.